Pradeeptanwar25/deployment-check/readme.md

 kubectl get nodes -> to get all the nodes

+kubectl get ns -> to get all the namespaces

+kubectl get pods --all-namespaces -> to get all the pods in all namespaces

 kubectl get pv -> to get all the persistent volumes

+kubectl scale deployment deploymentname --replicas=3 -> to scale a deployment

+kubectl exec -it podname -- /bin/bash -> to get into a pod

+kubectl set image deployment deploymentname imagename=image:tag -> to update the image of a deployment

+kubectl delete pod podname -> to delete a pod

+kubectl delete deployment deploymentname -> to delete a deployment

 kubectl logs podname -> to get the logs of a pod

 kubectl describe pod podname -> to get the details of a pod

 minikube service servicename -> to open the service in the browser